johnny-wang16/rs-udpstreaming/README.md

 ##### D. Get Intel Realsene SDK
 The specific link I referenced is [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md).Make sure to read through it and follow every single step.
-The instructions listed is pretty clear and should be able to guide you through the installation concepts.
+The instructions listed is pretty clear and should be able to guide you through the installation process.

 #### Set up instructions for the client computer (the one that's going to recieve streams through UDP connection):
 You will still need python, Gstreamer and OpenCV for the client.
 You don't need the realsense SDK though.